sufyandroid/Sufyandroid/README.md

 ## 👋 Hi there, I’m Sufyan

 ### I’m a Data Analyst!
-- 🚀 I’m interested to improve my skills as a Data Analyst
+- 🚀 I’m interested to collaborate more as a Data Analyst
 - 🖥️ I’m currently learning Data Science